st1mulol/fastapi/docs/en/docs/tutorial/body-fields.md

 You can declare extra information in `Field`, `Query`, `Body`, etc. And it will be included in the generated JSON Schema.

 You will learn more about adding extra information later in the docs, when learning to declare examples.

-!!! warning
-    Extra keys passed to `Field` will also be present in the resulting OpenAPI schema for your application.
-    As these keys may not necessarily be part of the OpenAPI specification, some OpenAPI tools, for example [the OpenAPI validator](https://validator.swagger.io/), may not work with your generated schema.

 ## Recap